OpenNebula/website/content/product/integration_references/cloud_provider_driver_development/creating_driver.md

   cloud_tags         = var.oneform_tags
 }
 ```
+<a id="variables"></a>
 ### variables.tf

 Defines the input variables required to deploy the infrastructure.
+OneForm automatically parses each variable declared in `variables.tf`, using the `type` and `default` fields to build its user input interface.
+These user inputs are then exposed to the user when creating a provision, and validated against the expected type.
+If no value is supplied, the `default` will be used.

+Best Practices when working with `variables.tf`:
+- Use the prefix `instance_` for variables related to the host configuration.
+- Avoid to use the prefix `oneform_`, since it is reserved for variables that affect OneForm behavior (like `oneform_hosts`).
+- **Always** add descriptions to each variable, as these descriptions are used to display the variables purpose to users who interact with the driver.

-These are automatically detected by OneForm to generate user inputs:
+Input variables are automatically detected by OneForm to generate user inputs:

 ```hcl
 variable "cidr_block" {